SebKrantz/collapse/cran-comments.md

 Rcpp I have thoroughly exploited in the creation of this one, were added as 'ctb'.
 In addition, all authors have been mentioned on the collapse-package.Rd page.

-(An alternative would be listing us all as 'aut'.
-My current understanding though is that an 'aut' is someone with substantial stakes in the design, purpose or functionality of a package, which is not the case here (none of these people know about or have actively contributed to this package and I have not simply duplicated functionality of packages from which C-code was taken without substantial modifications).)
+(An alternative could be listing us all as 'aut'.
+My current understanding though is that an 'aut' is someone with substantial stakes in the design, purpose or functionality of a package, which is not the case here (none of these people know about or have actively contributed to this package, I have not simply duplicated functionality of packages from which C-code was taken without substantial modifications, and the overall functionality of collapse far outstrips that of the borrowed code).)

 (The C-functions imported can be seen in src/ExportSymbols.cpp lines 5-15, the rest is C++ of which I am the sole author).